axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 _Teias leads you into a large dimly-lit room: "Here is the Lounge, where the Master and his guests can be entertained.".
 There are several comfortable padded chairs gathered around a small stage, with various music instruments resting on stands.
 A small bookshelf sits against a wall that is adorned by several paintings._

 Items of note:
- - In the pages of one of the books, is a scandalous letter that appears to be from one of Halmoor's lovers.
+ - In the pages of one of the books, is a scandalous letter that appears to be from one of Halmoor's lovers (Key Item).

 ### Hidden Vault
 Upon discovery of the hidden trap door: